Students currently enrolled at Towson University are entitled to computing accounts.

-Webmail Powered by Google can be used by students to read and send e-mail, and to view and edit their calendar.
-It is entirely Web-based, so it can be accessed from any location and any computer.
+This Webmail Powered by Google is entirely Web-based, so it can be accessed from any location and any computer or device.

 Student employees at Towson University can receive additional computing access to facilitate interaction with faculty and staff.
 Student employees may receive all of the benefits of regular student computing accounts, plus student employee supervisors can request any of the following for student staff:

 - email and shared calendaring on the Microsoft Exchange service.
 (It's important for student employees to understand that if they receive an Exchange email account, new email will be delivered to two locations and it may be necessary to set up forwarding.)